 The Business Model Canvas was proposed by Alexander Osterwalder based on his earlier book: Business Model Ontology.
 It outlines several prescriptions which form the building blocks for the activities.
-It enables both new and existing businesses to focus on operational as well as strategic management and marketing plan TRY IT OUT NOW: We made a brainstorming canvas for you to try out without registering!
+It enables both new and existing businesses to focus on operational as well as strategic management and marketing plan.

 More about the Business Model Canvas